lorforlinux/docs.beagleboard.io/boards/beagley/ai/02-quick-start.rst

 Boot Media (Software image)
 *****************************

-We have two methods to prepare bootable microSD card,
+We have two methods to prepare bootable microSD card, It is recommended to use :ref:`beagley-ai-bb-imager`.

 1. :ref:`beagley-ai-bb-imager`
 2. :ref:`beagley-ai-balena-etcher`